haproxy/haproxy/admin/release-estimator/README.md

 ## Installation
-It can be easilly installed with venv from python3
+It can be easily installed with venv from python3

     $ python3 -m venv ~/.local/venvs/stable-bot/